 The cards include text developed by environmental educator and local bird champion Ellen Reed.
 Ellen worked with a program committee composed of Lorri Berenberg, Barbara Costa and curator Cecily Miller to shape the project and develop a list of birds for Resa to work with.
 Resa and Ellen made the final selection of seven birds representing a mix of migratory and resident, seed-eaters and fish-eaters, nocturnal and diurnal.
 All bring the joy of their presence into our lives, contributing their lovely song or distinctive calls, the pleasure of color and movement or the tricks of camouflage, and their sociable or mysterious natures.

-The extraordinary ordinary birds for 2018 are:
+The extraordinary ordinary birds are: